therkildsen-lab/genomic-data-analysis/README.md

 1. PCAngsd

 Use the [run_pcangsd.sh](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/run_pcangsd.sh) script to run PCAngsd based on provided genotype likelihoods in beagle format (get with angsd).
+This will create a covariance matrix that can be used for principal components analyses in R using the R script described below.

-The following files and parameters have to be provided:
+The following files and parameters have to be provided to run PCAngsd:
-+ A list of bamfiles with one file per line, e.g. bamlist.txt
++ Path to output directory
++ Path to beagle formatted genotype likelihood file
++ Minor allele frequency filter (integer, e.g. 0.05)
++ Type of analysis to run: for pca use 'pca' (other options: selection, inbreedSites, kinship, admix)
++ MIN.
+E: Minimum number of eigenvectors to use in the modelling of individual allele frequencies (relevant for admix)
++ MAX.
+E: Maximum number of eigenvectors to use in the modelling of individual allele frequencies (relevant for admix)

 Run the script using the following command with nohup from the script directory:

-nohup ./run_pcangsd.sh  > path/output_logfile.nohup &
+nohup ./run_pcangsd.sh /outpath/ /path/beagle.gz MINMAF pca MINE MAXE > path/output_logfile.nohup &

+The covariance matrix can be used as input for the [individual_pca_functions.R](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/individual_pca_functions.R) R script to create and plot a PCA.
+The input parameters for the 'PCA' function are described in the R script.
+This script can then also be used to perform a discriminant analysis of principal components (DAPC) on the PC scores using the 'DAPC' function.

-2. angsd
+2. PCoA

-Both methods can be plotted using [individual_pca_functions.R](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/individual_pca_functions.R)
+The [individual_pca_functions.R](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/individual_pca_functions.R) R script can also be used to perform a prinicpal coordinate analysis (PCoA) based on a genetic distance matrix, which can be obtained e.g. with [ngsDist](https://github.com/fgvieira/ngsDist).
+The analysis is performed using the 'PCoA' function as described in the R script.

 ## Fst